 - Click New Project.

-- Specify a name, a PostgreSQL version, a region, and click Create Project.
+- Specify your project settings and click Create Project.

 Connect with JDBC

 For a JDBC connection URL, replace the variables in the following URL string with your Neon project ID, database name, user, and password:

 You can find all of the connection details listed above in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.

 Spring Data relies on JDBC and Postgres drivers to connect to Postgres databases, such as Neon.
 If you are starting your project with Spring Initializr or connecting from an existing Spring Data project, ensure that the

 Connecting from a Spring Data project requires specifying the datasource URL in your